WB Guv visits ailing JU Vice Chancellor in hospital post heckling incident of Babul Supriyo

 Kolkata, Sep 21: West Bengal Governor Jagdeep Dhankar visits AMRI Hospital, Dhakuria in Kolkata on Saturday to meet Jadavpur University Vice-Chancellor (VC) Suranjan Das, undergoing treatment at a private hospital here following the incident of heckling of Union minister Babul Supriyo by a section of students at the varsity.

+The Governor pointed to "the issue of serious lapses by the University VC, including virtual abandonment of his obligations", a statement issued by Raj Bhavan had said.
+Dhankar on Saturday said doctors at the hospital indicated that none of the two were injured in the incident.

+"I have spent considerable time with the vice- chancellor and the pro-vice chancellor, and was fully updated about their health condition by the doctors," he said.
+"I am very much concerned about their health.
+I would also like to reach out to the daughter of the VC and his wife, who is a professor at Calcutta University," the Governor said.

-Dhankar will head to the hospital to meet the VC in the morning, Raj Bhavan sources said.
-Das and Pro-VC P K Ghosh had to be hospitalized on Thursday evening after they complained of "headache, vertigo, palpitation and nausea", a medical bulletin issued by the hospital said.
+Das and pro-VC P K Ghosh had to be hospitalised on Thursday evening after they complained of "headache, vertigo, palpitation and nausea", a medical bulletin issued by the hospital said.

-The VC and the pro-VC were taken ill after while Supriyo was being heckled and gheraoed by the students at the university, where he had gone to attend a program by Akhil Bharatiya Vidyarthi Parishad (ABVP).
+Both were taken ill while Supriyo was being heckled and gheraoed by the students at the university, where he had gone to attend a programme by Akhil Bharatiya Vidyarthi Parishad (ABVP).

 After being held up at the university campus by protestors from leftist students unions and some from TMC for nearly five hours, Supriyo was taken out by the governor late Thursday evening.